micl2e2/tg-focus/README.md

 you **focus**.
 A gentle user bot for message forwarding.
 Most of message types are supported: public/private chats, channel updates, and more.

-By customizing *filters* through [TGFCMD](#org9e29a65), tg-focus can forward any specific message from any chat to a dedicated chat, **TG-FOCUS**, that way you have full control of the messages you see.
+With [TGFCMD](#usingtgfcmd), you have full control of the messages you'd see in a dedicated chat **TG-FOCUS**.

-tg-focus is built on top of [TDLib](https://core.telegram.org/tdlib/) directly, in which way tg-focus is inherently as consistent, reliable and stable as TDLib itself for most Telegram-specific features.
+Being built on top of [TDLib](https://core.telegram.org/tdlib/) directly, tg-focus is inherently as consistent, reliable and stable as TDLib itself for most Telegram-specific features.

 The supported platforms are: